Pirates of the Caribbean (film series): Untitled sixth film (TBA)

-In March 2024, Jerry Bruckheimer stated that the sixth film would be a reboot.
-Despite this, two months later, Bruckheimer hoped to see Johnny Depp return.
+In March 2024, Bruckheimer stated that the sixth film would be a reboot.
+Despite this, two months later, Bruckheimer hoped to see Depp return.

 On May 20, 2024, in an interview with Entertainment Weekly, Bruckheimer provided further clarification on the series's status.
 Bruckheimer confirmed that, in addition to Elliott now writing National Treasure 3, there were two different Pirates movies in development.
 The first is a reboot that he intends to produce with scriptwriter Jeff Nathanson, and the second is the Margot Robbie film that will be penned by Christina Hodson.
 He stated that he hoped both films would be made, and noted that he thought Disney was receptive to the Robbie-led film.
 In regards to the reboot, he confirmed that it would not follow characters from the previous films, but stated that he hoped Depp would make an appearance.

-On December 4, 2024, a Variety article mentioned that Jerry Bruckheimer was developing two separate scripts, one of which featured Johnny Depp.
+On December 4, 2024, a Variety article mentioned that Bruckheimer was developing two separate scripts, one of which featured Depp.

 In June 2025, Bruckheimer said the sixth film would feature returning cast members and new faces.
 When asked if he would return for another film, Bloom said, "I think they're trying to work out what it would all look like, I personally think it'd be great to get the band back together.
 That would be great, but there are always different ideas, and so we'll see where it lands."
 In August of that year, when asked if Depp would return for the sixth film, Bruckheimer said, "If he likes the way the part's written, I think he would do it.
 It's all about what's on the page, as we all know."

+In September 2025, during TheWraps The Grill conference, producer Jerry Bruckheimer provided updates on the planned sixth installment in the Pirates of the Caribbean franchise.
+"We're working on a script," Bruckheimer said, before noting that the project would not move forward until he and his collaborators were happy with what has been written.
+"If we don't have it on the page, it's not gonna get on the screen.
+We had two scripts at one point, and then one kind of dropped out and we kind of went with the other one."
+When asked about the past iterations of the still-developing sequel, Bruckheimer revealed that Margot Robbie was still involved and attached in some capacity to the franchise.
+The producer added that Pirates franchise veteran Ted Elliott contributed to the current script.
+"He worked on it, and we've brought someone else in to fill in the blanks."
+While he shared updates about National Treasure 3, reflecting on the franchises that have been the most difficult for him to keep going, Bruckheimer confessed and observed, "The hardest one has been 'Pirates' so far.
+That world is so cool and specific you just gotta find the right way in."